ran1tha/corona2/README.md

 This repository is based on an extension of the model developed [here](https://github.com/ran1tha/corona). <br>

-To get a basic idea of how epidemiological models are designed, I strongly suggest you refer to [my previous repository](github.com/ran1tha/corona).
+To get a basic idea of how epidemiological models are designed, I strongly suggest you refer the above link.
 The model which is discussed there is designed with fewer parameters and states and hence less complicated.<br>

 The content discussed here is at large dependent on the information found on [paper 1](https://www.ijidonline.com/article/S1201-9712(20)30137-5/fulltext) and [paper 2](https://www.researchgate.net/publication/338857202_Estimation_of_the_Transmission_Risk_of_the_2019-nCov_and_Its_Implication_for_Public_Health_Interventions). <br>